chrispymm/chrispymm.co.uk/pages/about.md

 I'm a developer.
 I'm a designer.

-I've been writing code since my late teens, I've also always had a love for design, and have a degree in Industrial Design.
-Ultimately I woudl say I'm a problem solver.
+I've been writing code since my late teens.
+I've also always had a love for design, and have a degree in Industrial Design.
+Ultimately I would say I'm a problem solver.
 I enjoy solving problems, whether that be how to provide the best user experience on the frontend, or how to implement a feature in the backend (Ideally both).

 In my time building things for the web I've developed a broad range of exprerience across the full spectrum; front end, back end, design, typography and sysadmin.
 I've worked in an agency, I've been a freelancer, I've been the technical director of a web and branding agency, and I'm currently working for a charity developing their in-house Ruby on Rails app.